DBinaghi/plugin-HideFiles/README.md

 ```

 ## ToDo
-- block/limit access to files/edit page (admin side); at least, make it impossible to change the public/private flag to those who are not supposed to do it;
 - look for more efficient hookAdminHead coding (I’m using DOM there, jquery would have been more efficient but if I try to load it it gets commented out in the page’s head);
 - amend/improve column check in _columnExists function (name space clause is missing, as I could not find a way to get the db’s name);